Approved by the president

 - Do not feel obligated.
 You may decline to answer any question, refer any question to the Office of Communication and Marketing, or disengage with a media organization.

 - Notify the Office of Communication and Marketing if a media organization engages you or you have engaged a media organization.
 This is especially valuable if there is reason to anticipate negative coverage related to any faculty or staff member, any student, or the university.

 - Be aware of liability.
 Individuals have been held liable for comments found by courts to be defamatory, libelous or obscene.

 Only the Office of Communication and Marketing and Office and Sports Information may issue university news releases.
 The latter issues news releases regarding intercollegiate athletics; the former issues releases about other university matters.
 These offices maintain relationships with media organizations’ reporters, editors, and other representatives, and frequently engage them.

 - welcomes ideas for news releases;

-- often asks faculty or staff members to assist with college news releases;
+- often asks faculty or staff members to assist with university news releases;

-- often asks faculty or staff members to engage with media organizations as academic experts or college matter experts;
+- often asks faculty or staff members to engage with media organizations as academic experts or university matter experts;

-- often suggests to media organizations that they engage academic experts or college matter experts;
+- often suggests to media organizations that they engage academic experts or university matter experts;

-“College matter expert” means a person who, by virtue of role and/or responsibility at the college, possesses an extensive understanding and/or knowledge of a specific matter at SUNY Oneonta.
+“University matter expert” means a person who, by virtue of role and/or responsibility at the university, possesses an extensive understanding and/or knowledge of a specific matter at SUNY Oneonta.